HexKernel/Arduino-DHT11-Weather-Station/README.md

 pip install pyserial  # For USB serial communication
 ```

-Upon execution, the script imports all necessary dependencies and initializes terminal color settings.
+Upon execution via the command ```python3 dht11_viewer.py```, the script imports all necessary dependencies and initializes terminal color settings.
 It then scans and lists available serial ports, verifying that the user-specified port (```e.g., /dev/tty.usbserial-1410```) is available.
 If the target port is not detected, the script exits gracefully with a descriptive error message.

 <p align="center">